itzbnny/StretchyVal/README.md

 AMD — Adding a Custom Resolution:

-Right-click the desktop → AMD Software: Adrenalin Edition Click the Setting Gear in the top right
+Right-click the desktop → AMD Software: Adrenalin Edition

+Click the Setting Gear in the top right

 Click the Display tab at the top

 Scroll down and click Custom Resolutions

 Click + Create New

 Enter your desired Width (e.g. 1440) and Height (e.g. 1080)

 Leave refresh rate at your monitor's native rate or lower if it won't work.

-Set Timing Standards to CVT or DMT
+Set Timing Standards to CVT or DMT.

-Click Save — the screen will briefly go black to test it If compatible, it saves as a preset under Custom Resolutions Now you can input that resolution into the StretchyVal Setup Launcher
+Click Save — the screen will briefly go black to test it

+If compatible, it saves as a preset under Custom Resolutions

+Now you can input that resolution into the StretchyVal Setup Launcher

 AMD — GPU Scaling (to prevent black bars):